CureVac: Reports of Trump administration overtures

-On 11 March 2020, it was reported that CureVac AG's CEO Daniel Menichella was no longer the company's CEO, having been replaced by company founder Ingmar Hoerr.
+On 11 March 2020, it was reported that CureVac AG's CEO Daniel Menichella was no longer the company's CEO, having been replaced by the company founder Ingmar Hoerr.
 Menichella was reported to have met U.S. President Donald Trump on 2 March.
 According to Welt am Sonntag, quoting an anonymous German government source, Trump had attempted to persuade CureVac to relocate to the United States, a proposal vigorously rejected by German officials.
 On 16 March, CureVac issued a statement on Twitter, stating "To make it clear again on coronavirus: CureVac has not received from the US government or related entities an offer before, during and since the Task Force meeting in the White House on March 2.
 CureVac rejects all allegations from press."

+Acquisition

+In June 2025, BioNTech announced its intention to buy CureVac in an all-stock deal valued at US$1.25 billion.

 COVID-19 vaccine candidate

-CVnCoV is an mRNA vaccine that encodes a minimal piece of the coronavirus spike protein, and activates the immune system against it.
+CVnCoV is an mRNA vaccine that encodes a minimal piece of the coronavirus spike protein and activates the immune system against it.
 CVnCoV technology does not interact with the human genome.

 In December 2020, CureVac began a Phase III clinical trial of CVnCoV with 36,500 participants.
-Bayer will provide clinical trial support and international logistics for the Phase III trial, and may be involved in eventual manufacturing should the vaccine prove to be safe and effective.
+Bayer will provide clinical trial support and international logistics for the Phase III trial and may be involved in eventual manufacturing should the vaccine prove to be safe and effective.
 In January 2021, CureVac announced a clinical development collaboration for its COVID-19 vaccine, named CVnCoV (active ingredient zorecimeran), with the multinational pharmaceutical company Bayer.
-As of December 2020, CVnCoV was in a Phase III clinical trial of 36,500.
+As of December 2020, CVnCoV was in a Phase III clinical trial of 36,500 participants.
 On 12 February 2021, CureVac announced the initiation of a rolling submission with the European Medicines Agency (EMA) for their vaccine candidate, a time-optimized process for the review of all data necessary for potential market authorization.

-On 16 June 2021, the CureVac announced that phase III-trials of its mRNA-vaccine showed an efficacy of 47%.
+On 16 June 2021, the CureVac announced that Phase III trials of its mRNA vaccine showed an efficacy of 47%.
 This falls short of the European Medicines Agency's target efficacy of at least 50%.

 Beyond CVnCoV, CureVac has also partnered with GlaxoSmithKline (GSK) to develop a new generation of mRNA-based COVID-19 vaccines.
 Human testing is due in late 2021.

 The start of the phase 1 study with the product candidate CV2CoV, which was announced for the fourth quarter of 2021, had to be postponed to the first quarter of 2022.
 Since an approval-relevant study for the new vaccine can only be carried out in the fourth quarter of 2022, the goal originally set for mid-October of “obtaining official approval for the marketability of an improved Covid-19 vaccine in 2022” can be achieved in 2023 at the earliest.